Miranda Rights in Manassas Criminal Investigations

 Instances Where Miranda Warnings May Not Be Applicable

 The most common example of this is DUI cases.
-In the case of a DUI, the police will have collected all of the evidences that they need by the time the arrest is made, and will not likely need to question the individual post-arrest.
+In the case of a DUI, the police will have collected all of the evidence that they need by the time the arrest is made, and will not likely need to question the individual post-arrest.
 There is no reason to give the Miranda Warnings in this situation.

 The most important thing to remember about Miranda warnings is that if you have received one, you should be remaining silent until you can talk to an attorney.